Fees, Funding, and Finance

 • Standard Payment Plan

 During the registration process, the applicant will be asked to pay 25% of the annual fee and additional seven monthly instalments will be set up at the same time.
-Each instalment will be collected from the card used in the registration process; we call these Recurring Card Payments.
+Once you are fully enrolled you will see your instalments in the ‘My Finance’ tab of your Northampton Portal Account.
+In ‘My Finance’ you will be able to check your payment dates, make a payment and obtain receipt.

 By agreeing to the plan, applicants confirm that they understand the following:

-• If more than two instalments fail, the plan will be canceled and the student will be asked to pay the remaining fee in full.
+• If more than two instalments are missed, the plan will be cancelled and the student will be asked to pay the remaining fee in full.

 Payment Plan for applicants with Postgraduate/Doctoral loan funding